shopsys/shopsys/docs/installation/native-installation.md

     For more information and instructions please refer to the [official Symfony documentation](https://symfony.com/doc/current/setup/symfony_server.html#enabling-tls)

 !!! tip
-    You can also use local domain names (eg. http://shopsys.wip) instead of 127.0.0.1:8000
+    You can also use local domain names (e.g., http://shopsys.wip) instead of 127.0.0.1:8000
     For more information and instructions please refer to the [official Symfony documentation](https://symfony.com/doc/current/setup/symfony_server.html#local-domain-names)

 ## See it in your browser!